lzampier/sea_ice_projects_ictp/README.md

 If conda is not installed, and you are on a cluster or HPC system try `module load anaconda` or `module avail` to see if there is a conda installation available for you.
 If conda is still not installed, you can easily install miniconda on your platform of choice (Windows, Linux, Mac) by following [**this guide**](https://docs.anaconda.com/miniconda/).
 You might need to restart your shell after installing `conda`.

-## If instead you want to log onto the ictp Linux cluster, do the following replacing user with your login name
+## If instead you want to use the computers in the ictp info lab use the username and password that you were provided

-ssh user@argo-login1.ictp.it

-or

-ssh user@argo-login2.ictp.it

 ## Run once to get stated

-### Run the script to modify your .bashrc file to access software for this course

-/home/esp-shared-a/Distribution/Workshops/PolarClimate_2024/argo_run_me_first

-source ~/.bashrc

 ### Install miniconda